Materia Oscura, 2018-2019

 Elvira Rilova is a cultural manager and independent curator, she studied Art History at the Universities of Valladolid and Roma Tre (Italy) and has a Master in Events Organisation from the Complutense University of Madrid.
 As curator she has organized exhibitions in Italy, Mexico, Portugal and Spain and has worked as a cultural manager within various institutions, foundations and museums. curatorial and cultural management projects between Spain and Mexico.
 She currently directs the consultant Accelerator of artists and since 2015 she is the Director of the Artist Book Fair of Castille and León, Librarte.

-The portfolio is comprised by an artist book and a limited edition of prints that will be made available during the first part of 2019 for acquisition and exhibition.
+The portfolio is comprised by an artist book and a limited edition of prints available for acquisition and exhibition.

 An artist book has been published in an edition of 100 copies + 15 artist proofs, each copy individually numbered and signed by the author.
 50 copies will be available for purchase.
 For more information please visit the section publications